Key message: New ideas don't fall from the sky. They arise from knowledge and practice.

 new" is useful when it improves our lives and can be implemented to solve a problem.

-First Definition: Creativity is the ability to have new ideas that can be used to achieve a goal.
+Creativity is the ability to have new ideas that can be used to achieve a goal.
+Is this

 The method "trial and error" is the simplest method to fill a knowledge gap with an idea and thus to find a solution for a problem but nobody wants to rely on his luck and choose the ideas for the trials randomly.